Chapter 27 – The Private Sector & the Public Good

 What do we mean by the private sector?

 When we talk about companies and businesses, we are usually referring to the same thing.
 A company or business is an organization that sells products or services, hires workers, and seeks to earn a profit.
-Businesses can be large corporations that operate around the world, mid-sized firms that serve regional markets, or small shops owned by families in a single neighborhood.
+Businesses can take many forms: large corporations that operate internationally, firms that focus on a single region, or small shops owned by one person.

 The private sector is different from the public sector, which includes government agencies funded by tax dollars, and the nonprofit sector, which includes organizations that use donations or grants to serve communities rather than earn profits.